deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *MARJORIE*
 >
-> It's the back of my smartphone.
+> It's the back from my smartphone.

 ##### `simcard`